jessicahattig/currency-exchange-api/README.md

 ## Known Bugs

 *  _Limited Currency Options: The currency exchange feature currently supports only three currencies: EUR, JPY, and GBP.
 Future updates could enhance the application by adding support for additional currencies._
+* _Form Reset: After a conversion is attempted, the form does not automatically reset to its initial state.
+Users need to manually refresh the page to clear the input fields and perform another currency conversion._

 ## License